Ragtime Dance Music

 Experience the musical energy of America's greatest dance craze.
-During the first years of the 20th century the scandalous new rhythms of ragtime drove the nation dancing mad with the turkey trot, the camel walk, blues, one step, foxtrot ... and from Buenos Aires, the steamiest dance of all — the tango!
+During the first years of the 20th century the scandalous new rhythms of ragtime drove the nation dancing mad with the turkey trot, the camel walk, blues, one step, foxtrot.
+And from Buenos Aires came the steamiest dance of all — the tango!

 These infectious melodies are played from original scores by Spare Parts, one of the country's foremost ragtime dance ensembles.
+Spare Parts researches and performs dance music from several eras.
 Fiddler Ruthie Dornfeld joins Liz Stell (flute) and Bill Matthiesen (piano).
-The recording includes two solo piano rags plus five tangos.
-Musical variety, historically accurate tempos, danceable tune lengths and wonderful energy make this CD perfect for workshops and reenactment events — as well as toe-tapping listening.
+This recording includes two solo piano rags plus five tangos and a sampler of other ragtime dances.
+Musical variety, historically accurate tempos, danceable tune lengths and wonderful energy make this CD perfect for dance workshops as well as toe-tapping listening.

 Chorus: "When Uncle Sam calls out your man, don't sigh and cry; because you know he can't refuse.
 To dress in black can't bring him back.
 Just say you've got those draftin' blues."